-ArtTroop is a free, bi-monthly program meant to empower veterans and active military service members by telling their stories through art making.
-By creating a positive and stress-free atmosphere meant to help students build artistic confidence and problem-solving skills, strengthen identity through therapeutic arts activities, and develop community with their peers, ArtTroop truly is a unique experience.
+ArtTroop is a free, bi-monthly program designed to empower veterans and active military service members by encouraging them to tell their stories through art making.
+ArtTroop creates a positive and stress-free atmosphere to help students build artistic confidence and problem-solving skills, strengthen identity through therapeutic arts activities, and develop community with their peers.

 Throughout the year, students are introduced to a variety of art media and techniques and explore themes of art, life, and healing.
-Running from February to November, each class is a 3-hour block of exploration and reflection.
-The program culminates with a professional exhibition that is on display during the annual Veterans Art Day in November.
+Running from February to November, each class is a three-hour block of exploration and reflection.
+The program culminates with a month-long exhibition in November, the opening of which coincides with Veterans Day.

-If you would like more information about ArtTroop, contact Nikki Sullivan, Outreach Programs Manager, at [email protected] or 317.255.2464 x 2220.
+If you would like more information about ArtTroop, contact Nikki Sullivan, Director of Outreach + Community Programs, at [email protected] or 317.255.2464 x 2220.

 ArtTroop, presented by Jim and Pat LaCrosse.